International Business Management Co-op Diploma

 Aside from the additional efforts made relative to the level of commitment students individually feel towards their program, students are expected to complete a minimum of 1-3 hours of assigned reading and/or homework each day, as designated by the instructor.

-Our instructors, who have been employed as senior management within the industry, have many years delivering international business programs and offer their own hands-on experience and knowledge to our students.
+Our instructors, who have been employed as senior management within the industry, have many years of delivering international business programs and offer their own hands-on experience and knowledge to our students.

 Based on the start date the student will begin with the course schedule and continue with following courses.
 Refer to the brochure below for more information.